TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-change-license-easy/checkpoints.md

 # Checkpoints

-This task has 3 points in total.
-Will check it step by step.
-Partial credits might be granted if only some checkpoints are completed.
+This task has 4 points in total.
+If the last check passes, then full credits are granted.
+Otherwise, partial credits might be granted if only some checkpoints are completed.

 ## Checkpoint 1 (1pt)